Why We Like Black and White

 Music For Places

 Next in the series for Music For Places might be music for photographs.
 I recall an interview with the artist Ed Ruscha where he was talking about a Walker Evans photo as having an “audio”.
 How we appreciate music is like sound in a film: either it is diegetic (in the world of the film, or in the foreground of attention) or non-diegetic (a soundtrack underlying the action), or playing back in our mind's ear.
-In the case of the sound-tracked photo, it could be a mixture of both: for the person that remembered the place it is diegetic, for the observer looking at it from the photographer's eye it is a "soundtrack".
+In the case of the sound-tracked photo, it could be a mixture of both: for the person who remembered the place it is diegetic, for the observer looking at it from the photographer's eye it is a "soundtrack".
 Ruscha is actually describing a synesthetic phenomenon, such as sounds having flavors, or sounds having a color.
 I have spent some time looking at photographs for this album, and now I realize all I've been looking at are black and white images, although I have looked at a lot of the work of William Eggleston, whose claim to fame was color photography, specifically using the dye-sublimation printing process, which makes color photography compelling in the same way that the colorful Almodovar films are, even though the subject matter of Eggleston’s photography could easily fall into the black and white vibe.

 The exciting thing about the axis of the colorless to the colorful is the freedom of going one to the other to access all the meaning that has gathered there.
 Selectively adding color or taking it away is a visual device that will never be meaningless, even if it is a cliche many times.
 Even if a cliche, it reminds us of a time when it actually had no meaning at all.
 This applies to any technology that has progressed in a similar way, such that when we go back to the old way it has a new meaning.
 But before that time, black and white was just the way the world was.
 So now when we can create color photographs, it still isn't the real world.
 And I see music as being a way to access those feelings inherent in all the old technologies in context with the new.
 (AI technologies haven't been paradigmatic yet so there's no inflection point to make comparisons).